sarthaks7harma/sfcc-react/README.md

-# RENDER Products tiles using react
+# RENDER Product tiles using react

 TO GET STARTED READ THE DOCUMENT
 "POC ON PRODUCT LISTING PAGE.docx"